themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 Similar to superresolution, we can leverage a GAN-based architecture where the Generator can learn to reconstruct the image while discriminator separates real and generated images.
 ![](/images/ss-inpainting-architecture.png){.img-center}

-For downstream tasks, [Pathak et al.](https://arxiv.org/abs/1604.07379) have shown that semantic features learnt by such generator gives 10.2% improvement over random initialization on the [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) semantic segmentation challenge, while giving <4% improvements over classification and object detection.
+For downstream tasks, [Pathak et al.](https://arxiv.org/abs/1604.07379) have shown that semantic features learned by such a generator give 10.2% improvement over random initialization on the [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) semantic segmentation challenge while giving <4% improvements over classification and object detection.

 **Papers**:
 [Context encoders: Feature learning by inpainting](https://arxiv.org/abs/1604.07379)